Why write a fundraising letter?

 Best Practice for Writing Fundraising Letters

 - Make it personal - always use the donor's name.
-Ideally use the donor's preferred name e.g. Robert/Bob and always make sure everything is spelled correctly.
+Ideally use the donor's preferred name e.g. Robert/Bob and always make sure everything is spelt correctly.

 - Make it about the donor.
 It may be tempting to focus on the great things your organisation has achieved or the ambitious plans you have but remember the purpose of this letter is to show donors how they can help.
 Focus on the donor.